 4. Digital marketing skills

 Becoming a digital marketer is one of the best ways to be able to work from any place in the world.
-With your skills, you can help companies create a powerful brand identity, design engaging ad campaigns, and optimize Google and Facebook ad targeting.
+With your skills, you can help companies create a powerful brand identity, design engaging ad campaigns, increase sales, and optimize Google and Facebook ad targeting.

 If you’re new to marketing, try out a free course Fundamentals of digital marketing on Google.
 If you want to level up your knowledge, enroll in an online course through Udemy, such as their The Complete Digital Marketing Course – 12 Courses in 1 (currently on sale for just $20 USD).

 Graphic design is another great niche for digital nomads.
 If you use Photoshop, Illustrator, and InDesign like a pro and are familiar with HTML, you can find your first graphic design job with ease.
 If you also know the basics of UI/UX design, that will be a plus.